460 Bitter Creek Rd

 NOT count toward All Around Points.

 The senior steer riding event is for those in the 11-14 age group.
 8 seconds is a qualified ride, 1 hand only.
-Points will go toward the rides that receive a score.
-A no score will receive 1 point.
+Points will go toward the rides that receive a score, then to the next highest time under 8 seconds.
 If no qualified ride is made, points will go to the highest times.
 Places will be paid only on qualified rides.
 If no qualified rides are made, pay outs will be paid to the highest times according to the payback rates less the stock fee.

 Team Roping Rules: